-Items should include instructions advising the buyer of any advanced features.
-For example, most buyers know how to edit text, but many do not know how to edit graph data.
+Items should include instructions advising the customer of any advanced features.
+For example, most customers know how to edit text, but many do not know how to edit graph data.

-Non-standard fonts should be documented in the help file, with links.
+Please note non-standard fonts should be documented in the help file with links.